 #1 Mark Leno

-We are proud to endorse Senator Mark Leno, our first choice for mayor of San Francisco.
-He is the strongest environmental leader on the ballot as well as the most proven administrator and politician, excelling in each office he has held from the San Francisco Board of Supervisors, to the State Assembly, and most recently, the State Senate.
+We are proud to endorse Senator Mark Leno as our first choice for mayor of San Francisco.
+He is the strongest environmental leader on the ballot as well as the most proven administrator and politician, excelling in each office he has held, from the San Francisco Board of Supervisors, to the State Assembly, and most recently, the State Senate.

-The sheer breadth of Leno’s environmental work over the past decades has been remarkable, from sponsoring the 2001 resolution for the first permanent bike lane on Valencia Street and authoring San Francisco’s first inclusionary housing ordinance in 2002, to getting SB350 passed in 2015, setting the nation’s highest standards for fighting climate change by setting California’s goals for increasing electricity production from renewables to 50% by 2050 and doubling energy efficiency in buildings by 2030.
+The sheer breadth of Leno’s environmental work over the past decades has been remarkable, from sponsoring the 2001 resolution for the first permanent bike lane on Valencia Street and authoring San Francisco’s first inclusionary housing ordinance in 2002, to getting SB350 passed in 2015.
+SB 350 set the nation’s highest standards for fighting climate change with state goals to increase electricity production from renewables to 50% by 2050 and to double energy efficiency in buildings by 2030.
 He also co-authored the Complete Streets Act in 2007 to build streets for walking and biking as well as driving.
 He has a nuanced understanding of sustainable transportation policy and a commitment to freedom from fossil fuels.
-His work on a wide range of environmental issues from toxic flame retardant chemicals reform, pesticide ingredient disclosure, fracking moratoriums, clean water, renewable energy, reducing methane gas emissions, community-choice power, and combating ocean acidification have simply been exemplary.
+His work on a wide range of environmental issues including toxic flame-retardant chemical reform, pesticide ingredient disclosure, fracking moratoriums, clean water, renewable energy, methane gas emission reduction, community-choice power, and combating ocean acidification have been exemplary.

-While other Sacramento stalwarts have returned home and been capable mayors (whether we agreed with them or not), our greatest concern regarding a Leno administration is whether he is prepared for the changes in San Francisco politics since his tenure on the Board of Supervisors.
-Similarly, we ask whether he is ready to risk tarnishing his nice-guy image by getting into the contentious melee of City Hall.
+While other Sacramento stalwarts have returned home and been capable mayors (whether we agreed with them or not), our greatest questions regarding a Leno administration are whether he is prepared for the changes in San Francisco politics since his tenure on the Board of Supervisors and for the contentious melee of City Hall.
 We are counting on his experience and his energy, and we believe he is up to the challenge.

 #2 Jane Kim

 While Kim brings a keen intelligence and a passion for progressive causes, she remains unproven in managing a bureaucracy as large and cumbersome as San Francisco’s.
-Because Kim has proven herself in every office she’s held to date, we believe she can do the job as mayor and do it well.
+Because Kim has proven herself in every office she’s held to date, we believe she can do the job as mayor.

 #3 London Breed

 Board of Supervisors President London Breed, our third choice, has impressed us most with her championing CleanPowerSF*, San Francisco’s clean energy program.
-After 12 years of the program languishing, Breed took it upon herself to get CleanPowerSF off the ground, despite a significant effort by PG&E to prevent it, and she has continued to defend and advance CleanPowerSF.
-President Breed has also worked on a pharmaceutical take-back program, which helps our wildlife and waterways and passing the most far-reaching styrofoam ban in the country, a critical step to protecting San Francisco Bay and oceans from plastic pollution.
+After the program languished for 12 years, Breed took it upon herself to get CleanPowerSF off the ground, despite a significant effort by PG&E to prevent it, and she has continued to defend and advance this critical clean-energy program.
+President Breed has also worked on a pharmaceutical take-back program, which helps our wildlife and waterways, and she passed the most far-reaching styrofoam ban in the country, an important step to protect San Francisco Bay and oceans from plastic pollution.
 We appreciate that she intends to build more homes, including much-needed affordable homes, and is raising funds to do it with initiatives like Proposition D, though we are unhappy about the “poison pill” in that measure.
 She also passed legislation to purchase new Muni trains and helped establish the popular 5 Rapid line.